rogerclarkmelbourne/Arduino_STM32/STM32F1/libraries/RTClock/examples/RTCAdj/readme.md

 For drifts that is less than (304 secs ~ 5 minutes) per month.
 STM has published an appnote for a different means of slowing down the RTC clock
 [AN2604 STM32F101xx and STM32F103xx RTC calibration](https://www.st.com/content/ccc/resource/technical/document/application_note/6c/a3/24/49/a5/d4/4a/db/CD00164185.pdf/files/CD00164185.pdf/jcr:content/translations/en.CD00164185.pdf).
 This is possibly simpler and more accurate.

+Due to the use of backup registers, you need to power the board/stm32 on VBAT (e.g. using a coin cell) so that the backup memory is maintained.
+And as the last adjusted date/time (saved in backup register 8 and 9) and drift duration (saved in backup register 7), if power is removed and the backup memory is lost, you would need to re-do the calibration again.

 ## Building and running the sketch

 Build and run the sketch based on STM32duino libmaple core using the Arduino IDE.